mezbaul-h/june/README.md

 **NOTE:** The configuration file is optional.
 To learn more about the structure of the config file, see the [Configuration](#configuration) section.

+### ℹ️ Regarding Voice Input

+After seeing the `Listening for sound...` message, you can speak directly into the microphone.
+Unlike typical voice assistants, there's no wake command required.
+Simply start speaking, and the tool will automatically detect and process your voice input.
+Once you finish speaking, maintain silence for 3 seconds to allow the assistant to process your voice input.

 ### Demo (Text-Only Interaction)

 ![demo-text-only-interaction](demo.gif)